That Wilkin Boy: Supporting characters

 Bingo's father, a short, stout, bespectacled businessman.
-His full first name in one story is given as William rather than Woodrow, so it is not known whom Bingo is named after.
+His full first name in one story is given as William, rather than Woodrow, so it is not known after whom Bingo is named.
 He is very choleric, throwing a fit every time he gets upset, and is especially sensitive about Sampson constantly and deliberately mispronouncing his surname as "Wilkins", even when out of immediate hearing range.
 The only thing the two can mutually agree on is their intense dislike for The Bingoes, especially when they are invited to their homes for practice.